 Silicone night guards are considered a safe product unless you are allergic.

 Latex is not typically used in the making of dental mouth guards or night guards.
+That’s because this material can cause allergic reactions in some individuals.
+Latex allergy is a common allergic reaction ranging from mild skin irritation to severe, life-threatening reactions in sensitized individuals.
+Hence, manufacturers rarely use this material.
 If you’re concerned about latex, you can always check with your provider.

 This copolymer has an excellent response to heat and is used commonly to thermoform soft dental night guards.